This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Sunset and Evening Cruises: Enjoy the magical sunset over the lake and the mountains, often accompanied by dinner or drinks.

-Check the boat schedules in advance, as they vary depending on the season and the type of cruise.
+Check the boat schedules in advance, as they change depending on the season and the type of cruise.
 Destinations and schedules are also posted at each of the boat docks.
 You can purchase tickets online or from the ticket window at the boat dock.

 Stroll Along the Promenade of Lake Lucerne